Luos-io/Documentation/src/pages/get_started/get_started.md

 ### Clone the project

-There is two ways to clone the *get started* repository on your computer:
+There are two ways to clone the *get started* repository on your computer:

-- via terminal, using this command line (in this case you will need to have <a href="https://git-scm.com/downloads" target="_blank">GIT &#8599;</a> previewsly installed on your computer)
+- via the terminal, using the following command line (in this case you will need to have <a href="https://git-scm.com/downloads" target="_blank">GIT &#8599;</a> previously installed on your computer)
 ```bash
 git clone https://github.com/Luos-io/Get_started.git
 ```